qmk/qmk_firmware/keyboards/bacca70/readme.md

 * Hardware Supported: Bacca70 PCB and the ortholinear variant the DeBaccaBean PCB
 * Hardware Availability: [3DKeebs](https://3dkeebs.com/)

+## Bootloader

+Enter the bootloader in 3 ways:

+* **Bootmagic reset**: Hold down the top left key (Escape) and plug in the keyboard
+* **Physical reset button**: Briefly press the button on the back of the PCB.
+The button is next to the MCU.
+* **Keycode in layout**: Press the key mapped to `RESET` if it is available.
+For the default keymap it is on the right alt key on the second layer.

-Make example for this keyboard (after setting up your build environment):
+## Make example for this keyboard (after setting up your build environment):

     make bacca70:default